Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random matrix model: free fermions

 We also show in Fig.~\ref{fig:specq4} the corresponding results for the Majorana SYK model.
 These results will be discussed further in Section~\ref{sec:schwarzian}, but for now the reader should note the striking absence of the tails in $\dos (E)$ in Fig.~\ref{fig:specq4}a in comparison to Fig.~\ref{fig:specq2}a.

 There is an interesting interpretation of Eq. (\ref{rm7}) which gives us some insight into the structure of the random matrix eigenenergies, and also highlights a key characteristic of many body systems {\it with} quasiparticle excitations.
 It is known that the eigenvalues of a random matrix undergo level repulsion and their spacings obey Wigner-Dyson statistics \cite{Mehta}.
 For a zeroth order picture, let us assume that the random matrix eigenvalues are rigidly equally spaced, with energy level spacing (near the chemical potential) of $1/(N \rho(\mu))$.
 Now we ask for the number of ways to create a many body excitation with energy $E-E_0$.
-This many body excitation energy is the sum of particle-hole excitations, each of which has an energy equal to an integer times the level spacing $1/(N \rho(\mu))$: \beqn N \rho(\mu)(E- E_0) = n_1 + n_2 + n_3 + n_4 + \ldots \eeqn where the $n_i$ are the excitation numbers of the particle-hole excitations (this mapping is the essence of bosonization in one dimension).
+With the simplifying assumption that we made on the one-particle spectrum, each many-body eigenstate can be described by a unique set of particle-hole excitations, each one of them having an excitation energy which is an integer $n_i$ times the level spacing $1/(N \rho(\mu))$.
+This mapping is the essence of bosonization in one dimension, see e.g. \cite{giamarchi,QPT}.
+Hence the excitation energy reads: \beqn N \rho(\mu)(E- E_0) = n_1 + n_2 + n_3 + n_4 + \ldots \eeqn where the $n_i$ are the excitation numbers of the particle-hole excitations.
 So we estimate that the number of such excitations is equal to the number of partitions of the integer $N \rho(\mu) (E-E_0)$.
 Now we use the Hardy-Ramanujan result that the number of partitions of an integer $n$ is $p(n) \sim \exp(\pi \sqrt{2n/3})$ at large $n$.
 This immediately yields Eq. (\ref{rm7}).
+Note that the special case with exactly equally spaced quasiparticle levels (which is the case for the linearly-dispersing free Fermi gas in one dimensions) has many body levels with a spacing $\sim 1/N$ but an exponentially large degeneracy; in contrast, the generic random matrix case has no degeneracy but an exponentially small many-body level spacing.